ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 ```

 It is important to understand that, in the second line, we actually pass the reference of the function as an argument of the `addEventListener` method.
-The function **is not executed** it at this point!
+The function **is not executed** at this point!
 This is the browser that will execute the function when the user actually clicks on the button.

 ::: info
 Such functions are generally called _callbacks_ because we give them to the browser (or to another piece of code), which is in charge of executing it (or calling it back) when "something" happen at some unknown point in the future.